qserena/05-solo-project-movie-watchlist/README.md

 The app is deployed here:
 [https://toms-movie-watchlist.netlify.app](https://toms-movie-watchlist.netlify.app)

-Please feel free to visit and try the Color Scheme Generator!
+Please feel free to visit and try the Movie Watchlist!